Best place to find information and services that your council provides...

-To obtain a licence please complete Road Opening Permit and return to the address on the form.
+To obtain a licence, please complete a Road Opening Permit and return to the address on the form.

-Please note that any apparatus placed under the highway surface or on the Highway surface require a Section 50 Licence as is required under the New Roads and Street Works Act 1991.
+Please note that any apparatus placed under the highway surface or on the highway surface requires a Section 50 Licence, under the New Roads and Street Works Act 1991.

 This application will take 10 working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.

-To obtain a licence please complete Section 50 Licence and return to the address on the form.
+To obtain a licence, please complete a Section 50 Licence application and return to the address on the form.

-Under Section 171 of the Highway Act 1980 a permit is required to site a crane or hydraulic platform on the public highway.
+Under Section 171 of the Highway Act 1980, a permit is required to site a crane, hydraulic platform or welfare unit on the public highway.

-This application will take 3 working days to process and you will be required to have a site meeting with the Street Works Inspector before any works commence on site.
+This application will take seven working days to process and you will be required to have a site meeting with the Street Works Inspector before any works begin on site.

-You will need to complete a Application to site a crane or hydraulic platform on the public highway and return to the address on the form.
+You will need to complete an application to site a crane or hydraulic platform on the public highway and return to the address on the form.

-Any scaffold or hoarding that encroaches or project onto the highway (road, footpath, grass verge etc) must obtain a permit before the scaffold or hoarding is erected on the highway.
+Any scaffold or hoarding that encroaches or projects onto the highway (road, footpath, grass verge etc) must obtain a permit before the scaffold or hoarding is erected on the highway.

-Scaffold permits will only be considered if the applicant has agreed to the HSE Protocol and are on our select list.
+Scaffold permits will only be considered if the applicant has agreed to the HSE Protocol and is on our select list.

-The charge for a permit is £150.00 for the first 28 days, then £100 for every additional 28 day period, which will be invoiced in due course.
+The charge for a permit is £150 for the first 28 days, then £100 for every additional 28-day period, which will be invoiced in due course.

-We require 3 days advance notice of the commencement of works as a site meeting will be required with our Street Works Inspector.
+We require three days' advance notice of the commencement of works as a site meeting will be required with our Street Works Inspector.

-You will need to complete a Scaffold & Hoarding Application Form and return to the address on the form.
+You will need to complete a Scaffold and Hoarding Application Form and return to the address on the form.

 To put a builder's skip on a public road, you will need to obtain a permit from us.

-The skip operator will then need to complete a skip application form.
+The skip operator will need to complete a skip application form.

 There may be conditions attached to the permit including:

-Skip permits are priced at £20 for 7 days and £20 for every subsequent 7 day period.
+Skip permits are priced at £25 for seven days and £25 for every subsequent seven-day period.

-If you have a complaint regarding a skip on the highway please contact our contact centre on 01744 676789 or alternatively email at email@example.com
+If you have a complaint about a skip on the highway, please contact our Contact Centre and telephone 01744 676789.